demisto/content-docs/docs/concepts/use-cases.md

 **Top Use Cases:**
 - Enrich asset – get vulnerability information for an asset (or a group of assets) in the organization.
 - Generate/Trigger a scan on specified assets.
+- Generate scheduled scans.
 - Get a scan report including vulnerability information for a specified scan and export it.
 - Get details for a specified vulnerability.
-- Scan assets for a specific vulnerability.
+- Scan assets that have a specific vulnerability.
+- Get hosts latest vulnerability.

 Vulnerability Management Integration Example: [Tenable.io](https://xsoar.pan.dev/docs/reference/integrations/tenableio)